Mack and Mabel: Broadway

-The musical opened at the Majestic Theatre on Broadway on October 6, 1974, and closed on November 30, 1974 after 66 performances and six previews.
+The musical opened at the Majestic Theatre on Broadway on October 6, 1974, and closed on November 30, 1974, after 66 performances and six previews.
 Scenic design was by Robin Wagner, costume design by Patricia Zipprodt, and lighting design by Tharon Musser.
 In addition to Preston and Peters, the cast featured Lisa Kirk as Lottie Ames and James Mitchell as William Desmond Taylor.

 Despite only fair reviews and the short run, the show received eight Tony Award nominations: for Best Musical, the book, direction, choreography, lead actor, lead actress and designs but did not win any.
 Herman, whose melodic score had received the best notices, was not nominated.
 He was deeply disappointed, since the project had been one of his favorites (and remained until the end of his life), and he felt producer David Merrick had done little to promote it, saying "He never invested in advertising.
 He never came to the theatre."
 Herman had turned down three film offers before its Broadway opening, later commenting early in its New York run that he believed he was then in a "stronger position."
 Despite its failure, the show has developed a cult following.

 Subsequent productions

 Mack and Mabel was first produced in England in 1981 at the Nottingham Playhouse.
 The production starred Denis Quilley as Mack and Imelda Staunton as Mabel; it had a successful run but failed to transfer to the West End.
 Soon afterward, British ice-skating team Torvill and Dean, who were based in Nottingham, searched the music library at the local radio station for suitable material for their routines, and discovered a recording of the original cast album.
 When they won the gold medal for ice dance in the World Figure Skating Championships in 1982, they performed to the Mack and Mabel overture.
 Later, the routine was broadcast by BBC Television during the 1984 Olympics, with the British public demand so great that the album was re-released in the UK, where it reached number 6 on the charts.

-In February 1988, a one-time concert, featuring George Hearn, Georgia Brown, Denis Quilley and Tommy Tune was staged for charity at the Theatre Royal, Drury Lane, London.
+In February 1988, a one-time concert, featuring George Hearn, Georgia Brown, Denis Quilley, Paige O'Hara, and Tommy Tune was staged for charity at the Theatre Royal, Drury Lane, London.
 A cast recording was released.